onflow/flow-go/language.md

 <!-- TODO also contracts, once documented -->
 Interfaces can be implemented by classes and structures.
 Types may implement multiple interfaces.

 Interfaces consist of the functions and fields, as well as their access, that an implementation must provide.
 Function requirements consist of the name of the function, parameter types, an optional return type, and optional preconditions and postconditions.

 Field requirements consist of the name and the type of the field.
+Field requirements may optionaly declare a getter requirement and a setter requirement, each with preconditions and postconditions.

 ### Inferface Declaration